-Expenses arising from equity classified share-based awards \$ 5 Recovery arising from liability classified share-based awards (45) \$ (40)
+FOR THE PERIOD JULY 4, 2022 TO DECEMBER 31, 2022 (MILLIONS) Expenses arising from equity classified share-based awards \$ 5 Recovery arising from liability classified share-based awards (45) \$ (40)

 The Equity Plans are described below.
 The Corporation initially entered into these Equity Plans with their employees, some of whom following the spin-off of the asset management business became employees of the Manager.
 At the time of the Arrangement all outstanding awards under these plans were modified such that the awards were split into two awards on a 4:1 basis, consistent with how shareholders participated in the Arrangement.
 As a result, a lower strike price was set for the historically held awards and a new strike price was set for the newly issued Manager awards in order to provide awardees equivalent value before and after the Arrangement.
 Following the Arrangement, the Manager employees are entitled to retain both the existing Corporation awards and the newly issued Manager awards.
 In accordance with ASC 718-20-35-6 the Manager considers such changes to be modifications for the purposes of ASC 718, Compensation - Stock Compensation.
 As a result, the Manager has determined the incremental fair value of the modified instruments and will reflect the impact of the modification prospectively with the share based compensation expense recognized in the Manager's financial statements for awards granted to its employees.
-Total share-based compensation expense included for the period ended December 31, 2022 relation to the Corporation awards and the Manager awards for employees of Manager is \$4 million and \$1 million, respectively.
+Total share-based compensation expense for employees of Manager is \$4 million and \$1 million, respectively.
 All share count and per share disclosure are presented on a post-spin-off basis.